From Architecture to Information Architecture

 duration: 2 weeks

 The tea drinking experience has cultural and social associations.
-There has developed a variety of ways to experience the process, but regardless of culture, the drinking experience itself remains an integral part of tea’s appeal to its drinkers.
+There have developed a variety of ways to experience the process, but regardless of culture, the drinking experience itself remains an integral part of tea’s appeal to its drinkers.

 so where does chado fit in?